smithgeoffrey/go-coop/README.md

 Logging and monitoring aren't optional.
 Add a couple more containers:

-- try ELK: see ~/logging
+- see ~/logging
-- try Prometheus: see ~/monitoring
+- see ~/monitoring

 ### App